Ask an Expert: Top 10 Things to Know Before Starting a Career in Histotechnology

 Careers in histotechnology leave plenty of room for advancement.
 Histotechnicians may become histotechnologists.
 Senior technologists can advance to supervisory and managerial positions, where they’ll coordinate laboratory operations, staffing, and finances.
 They can also advance to teaching positions and become educators in the field.
 Additionally, some histotechnologists go on to become pathologist assistants.

-10. Professional Networks and Associations in Histotechnology
+10. Professional Networks and Advocacy in Histotechnology

 In the beginning, the terminology, the educational requirements, and the certification process can all seem extremely intimidating; but you’re not alone.
 Professional associations and journals act as hubs for histotechnologists, histotechnicians, and other laboratory personnel.
 They offer educational resources, how-to guides, networking opportunities, and helpful links to the information you need to build your career from the ground up.